The Daisy Consulting Group (DCG) is made up of a strong team of experienced individuals from a range of disciplines.

 - Lisa Kirbie

 Lisa Kirbie is Vice President of the Daisy Group.
 Lisa spent more than a decade working for government and the public sector.
 On Ottawa’s Parliament Hill, she rose quickly through the ranks, having held positions as Chief of Staff and Executive Assistant, as well as many others.
 Well-known for her political skills, Lisa was also tapped to lead issues management in a War Room.
 In early 2010, with her extensive legislative and political experience, she was quickly hired by a large Ontario public sector agency to lead its government relations department and assist with communications strategies.
 Lisa has also completed a graduate year in Public Relations, with honours – her academic and professional accomplishments resulted in Lisa being nominated for a Premier's Award as an Outstanding Ontario Graduate.
-A communications and social media expert, Lisa has extensive experience in crisis communications and media management.
+A communications and social media expert, Lisa has extensive experience in crisis communications and media management, and is a member of the Canadian Public Relations Society.
 Currently, she is a regular commentator on a national news network.

 - Gian Mele